SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 #### Hints and Guidelines

-Our first step is to create a function for **creating title**.
+Our first step is to create a function for **creating a title**.
 We should give it a short descriptive name.
 For example: **`printReceiptHeader`**.
 In the body we will write the following code:

 ![](assets/chapter-10-images/04.Print-receipt-01.png)
 In a like manner, we will create another two functions **to print the middle part** of the receipt (body) **`printReceiptBody`** and **to print the bottom part** of the receipt (footer **`printReceiptFooter`**.